PynPoint/PynPoint/README.rst

 License
 -------

-Copyright 2014-2018 Tomas Stolker, Markus Bonse, Sascha Quanz, Adam Amara, and contributors.
+Copyright 2014-2019 Tomas Stolker, Markus Bonse, Sascha Quanz, Adam Amara, and contributors.

-PynPoint is free software and distributed under the GNU General Public License v3.
+PynPoint is distributed under the GNU General Public License v3.
 See the LICENSE file for the terms and conditions.

 Acknowledgements
 ----------------